HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_12/Exercise_02_12.md

 (b) Valid but not a good choice for a variable name.
 Names starting with a underscore are usually reserved for libraries, compiler, and operating system specific code.
 Also this name does not describe, at all, what the variable is supposed to be used for.

-(c) Invalid a dash (-) is not allowed to be used in variable names.
+(c) Invalid, a hyphen (-) is not allowed to be used in variable names.

-(d) Invalid a variable name can not start with a number.
+(d) Invalid, a variable name can not start with a number.

 (e) Valid but not a very good name since names starting with a uppercase letter usually, by convention, indicates class types and not one of the built in types.